exgalcos/exgalcos.github.io/about.md

  *Choi, S. and Park, J. (2014).
 Nonparametric Additive Model with Grouped Lasso and Maximizing Area Under the ROC Curve, _Computational Statistics and Data Analysis_, 77, 313-325, 2014.

  Park, J. (2010) Independent rule in classification of multivariate binary data, _Journal of Multivariate Analysis_, 100, 2270-2286.

  Greenshtein, E. and Park, J.  (2009).
-Application of Non Parametric Empirical Bayes estimation to High Dimensional Classification, Journal of Machine Learning Research, 10, 1687-1704.
+Application of Non Parametric Empirical Bayes estimation to High Dimensional Classification, _Journal of Machine Learning Research_, 10, 1687-1704.

  Greenshtein, E., Park, J. and Lebanon, G.  (2009).
 Regularization through variable selection and conditional MLE with application to classification in high dimension, _Journal of Statistical Planning and Inference_, 139, 385-395.